brentonk/psci220/_assignments/02-final-paper.md

 The presentation counts for 25% of your final paper grade (hence 10% of your course grade).
 You will be graded on the clarity of the presentation and your facility at answering questions from the class.

-We will determine the order of presentations the week before Thanksgiving break.
+We will determine the order of presentations the week after spring break.
 If you decide to use slides, you must email the file to me by 5:00 p.m. the day before your presentation.
 It is usually safest to convert PowerPoint or Keynote slides to PDF format, since sometimes raw slide files show up differently on different computers.

 ## Paper